ToDRE: Effective Visual Token Pruning via Token Diversity and Task Relevance: Conclusion

-In this Appendix, we first provide a detailed introduction of the benchmarks used in our experiments in Sec.~\ref{app:exp_setting}.
+\centerline{ {\textbf{Outline}}} In this Supplementary Material, we first provide a detailed introduction of the benchmarks used in our experiments in Sec.~\ref{app:exp_setting}.
 Next, we present a theoretical analysis of our two-stage token compression paradigm in Sec.~\ref{app:proof}.
-Additional ablation studies are reported in Sec.~\ref{sec:supp_ablation}, where we specifically examine the effects of the pruning threshold and layer selection in ~\ref{sec:supp_threshold} and Sec.~\ref{sec:supp_layer}, respectively.
+Additional ablation studies are presented in Sec.~\ref{sec:supp_ablation}, where we further analyze different pivot token selection strategies in Sec.~\ref{sec:supp_pivot}, as well as the effects of the pruning threshold and layer selection in Sec.~\ref{sec:supp_threshold} and Sec.~\ref{sec:supp_layer}, respectively.
 We further investigate the negligible decoding-stage attention to visual tokens in Sec.~\ref{sec:supp_neg}.
-In subsequent Sec.\ref{sec:supp_longqa}, we demonstrate the unique advantages of \textbf{ToDRE} with question-answering cases in a chatbot scenario, targeting those long and free-form responses.
-Furthermore, in Sec.\ref{sec:supp_visualization}, we extensively perform qualitative comparisons under seven benchmarks to visualize the differences between our \emph{diversity-driven} approach and existing \emph{attention-driven} token pruning method.
-Finally, we discuss the limitations of this work in Sec.\ref{app:limitation}.
-Unless otherwise stated, all experiments in this paper were conducted on 4 $\times$ NVIDIA RTX 3090 GPUs.
+In subsequent Sec.~\ref{sec:supp_longqa}, we demonstrate the unique advantages of \textbf{\textsc{ToDRE}} with question-answering cases in a chatbot scenario, targeting those long and free-form responses.
+Finally, in Sec.~\ref{sec:supp_visualization}, we perform extensive qualitative comparisons under seven benchmarks to visualize the differences between our \emph{diversity-driven} approach and existing \emph{attention-driven} token pruning method.
+Unless otherwise stated, all experiments in this paper were conducted on 4 NVIDIA RTX 3090 GPUs.